All Big Blue Buses offers rider many accessibility features and services, including:

 Big Blue Bus welcomes service animals onto all our buses.
 Service animals must be trained to do work or tasks directly related to the individual’s disability.

-If you meet the outlined requirements, no license is required, but you may be asked to confirm that your animal is a service animal.
+If you meet the outlined requirements, no license is required, but you will be asked to confirm that your animal is a service animal and you may be asked what duty the service animal is trained to perform.

 A few things to keep in mind when bringing your service animal on board a Big Blue Bus: